jasurkurbanov/jasurkurbanov/README.md

 - 👋 Hi, I’m @jasurkurbanov
-- 👀 I’m interested in leading a team and mentoring junior developers
+- 👀 I’m interested in leading a team
 - 📫 How to reach me jasurkurbanov96@gmail.com

 <!---